jvyoralek/flora/README.md

 - `EMERGENCY_HIBERNATE` - how long after wakeup should the device forcefully go to sleep (e.g. when something gets stuck)?
 - `BATTERY_INTERVAL` - how often should the battery status be read?
 - `BATTERY_THRESHOLD` - when is the battery on low power?
-- `RETRY` - how ofter should a single device be tried on each run?
+- `SENSOR_RETRY` - how ofter should a single sensor be tried on each run?

 ## Topics

-The ESP32 will publish payload in json format on two base topics and are divided in two cathegories:
+The ESP32 will publish payload in json format on two base topics and are divided in two categories:

 ### Device topic

 This topic is used to publish payload related to the esp32 device status and lwt (last will and testament).

-#### Last Will and Testament
+#### Last will and testament

 When the ESP32 connects to the MQTT broker a `online` message will be published to the `/device/lwt` subtopic to indicate the ESP32 is online.

 Topic format: `<base_topic>/<device_id>/device/lwt`